dmbarbour/glas/docs/GlasObject.md

 * *codec* - header is followed by offset to value representing a codec, then immediately by the encoded value.

-A 'codec' might be represented as '(encode:Program, decode:Program, ...)'.
-These programs would be large and frequently used, so would often reference content-addressed storage to simplify caching and reuse.
-A runtime can potentially recognize and accelerate codecs for use together with accelerated representations of data.
+A codec might be represented as 'codec:(encode:Program, decode:Program, ...)', and usually referenced via content-addressed storage.
+A runtime could recognize certain codecs to support accelerated data representations.

-However, this sacrifices some simplicity and indexability.
-These might be recovered a little: For simplicity, use a program model that structurally guarantees termination.
-For indexability, support lazy partial evaluation, similar to patches.
-Even better if encode and decode can be written as a combined program that runs forwards or backwards.
-In any case, a lot more design work is needed to make this fit my design goals for Glas Object, and it isn't necessary to do that work immediately.
+However, codecs don't fit my vision for Glas Object.
+They aren't simple and would complicate reasoning about termination and performance.
+The data will not be directly indexable.
+That said, some working on the program model could potentially simplify reasoning and support limited indexing via lazy partial evaluation.